 - Heavy cream: Also known as whipping cream, has a fat content between 36% and 40%, the one I use is usually 36%.
 Avoid substitutes like vegetable-based “whipping cream”

-- Hazelnut paste: You can either make hazelnut paste at home by roasting and processing hazelnuts until it becomes a paste or you can purchase hazelnut paste (sometimes called hazelnut butter) from the store.
+- Hazelnut paste or butter: You can easily make hazelnut butter at home.
 If you purchase it, make sure you buy 100% hazelnut paste that does not contain added sugar or oils, etc, it will make a huge difference in the taste of your Chocolate hazelnut Pie.
 It has the texture like peanut butter, slightly oily, and has a super deep nutty flavor without being sweet (no added sugar).
-I do not recommend to replace this with chocolate hazelnut spread, or Nutella since they also contain a lot of sugar
+I do not recommend replacing this with chocolate hazelnut spread, or Nutella since they also contain a lot of sugar

 Exact ingredient quantities can be found in the RECIPE CARD, at bottom of this recipe.